mongodb/terraform-provider-mongodbatlas/website/docs/d/privatelink_endpoints_service_serverless.html.markdown

 ---
 layout: "mongodbatlas"
-page_title: "MongoDB Atlas: privatelink_endpoint_service_serverless"
+page_title: "MongoDB Atlas: privatelink_endpoints_service_serverless"
-sidebar_current: "docs-mongodbatlas-datasource-privatelink-endpoint-service-serverless"
+sidebar_current: "docs-mongodbatlas-datasource-privatelink-endpoints-service-serverless"
 description: |-
-Describes a Serverless PrivateLink Endpoint Service
+Describes the list of all Serverless PrivateLink Endpoint Service
 ---

-# Data Source: privatelink_endpoint_service_serverless
+# Data Source: privatelink_endpoints_service_serverless

-`privatelink_endpoint_service_serverless` Provides a Serverless PrivateLink Endpoint Service resource.
+`privatelink_endpoints_service_serverless` Describes the list of all Serverless PrivateLink Endpoint Service resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.